rezdm/GDriveChecker/README.md

 GD-004: v3 Api forces(?) to enumerate files by pages -- comply to this; (sideeffect: minor update in logging; limit to 2 threads accessing gdrive)

 GD-005: Persist Google Drive files info locally

+GD-006: Calculate difference (search new files)

+GD-007: Send e-mails with list of files and links to folders